GSA/fpki-guides/_tools/cite-guide.md

 For unscheduled testing, the CITE and FPKI Partner repositories are internet accessible and available for testing (including vendors and other Relying Parties).
 Unscheduled testing may be conducted at any time if the below is true.
 1. All parties involved agree to provide the necessary support; or
-2. The testing party does not need support from any other participating FPKI Partner (in which case, the testing party is willing to accept that services may or may not be available).
+2. The testing party does not need support from any other participating FPKI Partner (in which case, the testing party is willing to accept that services may or may not be available). <br>

 ## Repository Availability